gongahkia/personal-wiki/WorkBetter.md

 1. Make useless distraction impossible
 2. Read more
-3. Write more
+3. Watch more
-4. Experiment more
+4. Write more
-5. Create fast
+5. Create more
+6. Experiment more
+7. Produce fast, like you're being chased
-6. Be picky with your tastes
+8. Be picky with your tastes
-7. Keep a commonplace book
-8. Know your audience
+9. Know your audience
+10. Express yourself

 ## More on